Bitbol-Lab/Iterative_masking/README.md

 # Iterative_masking
 > Supporting repository for: "Generative power of a protein language model trained on multiple sequence alignments" (preprint: https://doi.org/10.1101/2022.04.14.488405).
-We use MSA Transformer (https://doi.org/10.1101/2021.02.12.430858) to generate synthetic protein sequences by masking teratively the same MSA.
+We use MSA Transformer (https://doi.org/10.1101/2021.02.12.430858) to generate synthetic protein sequences by masking iteratively the same MSA.

 ## Getting started